YutongWangML/trackexp/README.md

 - Small: The code for the logging is all in `core.py` while the code for the post-analysis is all in `utils.py`.

 - Hackable: If you use tensorboard, then one tricky thing is parsing the event file.
-With trackexp, it's as easy as
+Parsing trackexp's data dump is simpler.
+For illustration, run `examples/neural_network_example.py`.
+Post-processing is as easy as

 ``` python
 import trackexp